binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

     crw-rw-r-- 1 root root 189, 518 Feb 10 20:02 /dev/bus/usb/005/007

-It's root owned and has read/write permissions for the owner.
+It's root-owned and has read/write permissions for the owner.
 This is good, so our root user inside the container can access it even if it doesn't posses the `CAP_DAC_OVERRIDE` capability.

-To verify if we can access it, let's try to open the device for reading:
+To verify if we can access it, let's try opening the device for reading:

-    $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb \
+    $ docker run -it --rm -v /dev/bus/usb:/dev/bus/usb ubuntu:bionic \
-        ubuntu:bionic \
         dd if=/dev/bus/usb/005/007 bs=1 count=0

     dd: failed to open '/dev/bus/usb/005/007': Operation not permitted